some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-If a SOME/IP implementation encounters an interface specification that leads to an PDU not correctly aligned (e.g. because of an unaligned struct), a SOME/IP implementation shall warn about a misaligned struct but shall not fail in generating the code.
+If a SOME/IP generator or similar encounters an interface specification that leads to an PDU not correctly aligned (e.g. because of an unaligned struct), the SOME/IP generator shall warn about a misaligned struct but shall not fail in generating the code.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_671
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+Warning about unaligned structs or similar shall not be done in the implementation but only in the toolchain used to generate the implementation.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_672
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+Messages of legacy busses like CAN and FlexRay may never be aligned.
+Warnings can be turned off or be ignored in such cases.

 .. feat_req:: 🎯
     :id: feat_req_someip_575